China sends man to labor camp for SARS rumor

 BEIJING Police in a north China city said on Monday that they have sentenced a man to two years of "labor re-education" for spreading rumors of an outbreak of the SARS virus in the city.

-The man, surnamed Liu, was sentenced on Sunday to labor re-education "in accordance with the law," according to a police statement in Baoding city in Hebei province.
-The announcement was published on the Baoding public security bureau's website.
+The man, surnamed Liuman's full name, was sentenced on Sunday to labor re-education "in accordance with the law," according to a police statement in Baoding city in Hebei province.
+The announcement was published on the Baoding public security bureau's website, which did not disclose the

 Liu worked as an administrator for a website and in a bid to improve traffic spread "false information" that a Baoding hospital had confirmed a case of SARS, the statement said.